ayushnig/Bus-simulator/Readme.md

     * mocha - npm install -g mocha (Terminal)

+Added Travis for and Heroku for continuos Integration and continous delpoyment Pipeline.

 Instructions
     I have implemented two options to send commands to the bus.
         - The first option is to type in commands in command prompt.